asterisk/documentation/docs/Development/Policies-and-Procedures/Code-Contribution.md

 Each branch must be on a separate line and don't put anything else in the comment.
 When all the PR tests and checks have passed, an Asterisk Core developer will trigger the cherry-pick test process which will look for that comment.
 If the commit can't be cherry-picked cleanly to the branches you indicated or the tests fail, none of the commits will be merged.
 This is why it's important for you to make sure your commit cherry-picks cleanly before submitting the first pull request.

-If you don't need your PR automatically cherry-picked, please add a comment stating "No cherry-picks required".
+If you don't need your PR automatically cherry-picked, please add a comment stating `cherry-pick-to: none`.
 This saves us not having to ask if you want it cherry-picked.

 !!! note
     You can also add comments to a PR from the command line with `gh pr comment`.
 See the man page for more info.

 [//]: # (end-note)

 !!! warning
-    **If you change your mind and don't want your PR automatically cherry-picked, edit the comment and replace the "cherry-pick-to" lines with "No cherry-picks required".** Don't use formatting or other means to say "nevermind".
+    **If you change your mind and don't want your PR automatically cherry-picked, edit the comment and replace the "cherry-pick-to" lines with a single `cherry-pick-to: none` line** Don't use formatting or other means to say "nevermind".
 The automation might not understand.

 [//]: # (end-warning)

 Pull Request Review Process
 ===========================